2021 Black Friday and Cyber Monday: Best golf deals and sales

 You've had your Thanksgiving dinner, and now it's time to start thinking about the holidays -- whatever it is that you celebrate, including nothing at all.
 If you're a golfer or you're shopping for a golfer, that means scouring for the best golf deals and sales on 2021 Black Friday and Cyber Monday.

-We here at Golf News Net want to help you find those deals and sales, so we're linking to the best Black Friday and Cyber Monday deals we can find online.
+We here at Golf News Net want to help you find those deals and sales, so we're linking to the best Black Friday and Cyber Monday deals we can find online, as long as they're active.
 We'll keep updating live throughout the weekend and the holiday season with updated deals.

 This list includes several exclusive promo codes just for GNN readers.
 You can also find the latest deals we've uncovered for you at our new GNN Deals site!